Explore the top seven UK notice savings accounts, their features and interest rates.

 2. HTB

-HTB offers a 95-day notice account requiring you to submit notice to your savings provider 95 days before you withdraw.
-For this account, interest is paid annually at a rate of 5.51%.
+HTB offers a 95-day notice account requiring you to submit 95 days' notice to the provider before you can make withdrawals.
+For this account, interest is paid annually at a rate of 5.10% AER.

-The interest rate for this account is variable.
-This rate type means the provider can change the rate of interest you receive depending on specific factors.
-HTB will always publish any changes in interest rates on their website.
+The interest rate for this account is variable, so it could change at any point.
+HTB will always publish any changes in interest rates on its website.

-The minimum deposit or investment amount is £1, while the maximum deposit with this account stretches to £250,000.
+The minimum deposit amount is £1, while the maximum deposit with this account stretches to £250,000.

-HTB is an example of a joint account, so two people can hold one account with this provider.
+HTB notice accounts can be joint accounts, enabling two people to open an account together.
 You can make regular deposits using electronic transfers from other accounts or send a cheque to HTB as an alternative deposit method.

-Account holders can deposit funds from their nominated bank account.
-This account provider expects you to deposit within the first 14 days of opening the account.
+You'll need to deposit funds within the first 14 days of opening the account.

 3. LHV

-If you are an 18-year-old UK resident, have a UK bank or building society account, and a national insurance number, you can open an account with LHV/Raisin UK.
+To apply for an account, you must be at least 18 years old and a UK resident, have a UK bank or building society account, and a national insurance number.

-Once you have applied for your account, the minimum amount you can deposit is £1,000, and the maximum funds you can keep is £85,000.
+Once you have applied for your account, the minimum amount you can deposit is £1,000, and the maximum balance is £170,000.
+You can't pay in further funds once you've made your initial deposit.

 4. Harpenden Building Society